Wondering: how fast can a husky run?

 And huskies are particularly fond of going on jogs together with their owners.

 Huskies Have Fantastic Endurance

-Huskies are naturally active dogs bred for endurance and long distance running.
+Huskies are naturally active dogs bred for endurance and long distance running, particularly the males.

 They are built for traveling great distances, with thick coats to protect them from the harsh weather and strong limbs designed for pulling.
 They’re perfect dogs for sledding and other outdoor activities where they need to carry their own weight, but most huskies would love nothing more than just romping around in the open air or playing fetch.

 Your typical husky will happily run 8-20 miles in a single exercise session with no trouble at all.

 That’s significantly more than similar dog breeds of the same size (averaging 2-5 miles).